 26 Feb Removing A Load Bearing Wall – How To Do It Right

-A simple guide on how to make structural openings in existing walls.
+A simple guide on how to remove load-bearing walls.

 Removing internal walls will dramatically change your home’s feel, flow, and appearance.
 Open-plan living areas are incredibly on trend and popular right now as many homeowners enjoy the increased natural light and feeling of space.
 Removing internal walls can help you want more usable space within your home without needing a costly and disruptive extension project.